msikma/obsws-4to5/calls.md

 **Notes:**

-This is no longer a single request, but a separate API entirely.
+* This is no longer a single request, but a separate API entirely.
+See [readme.md](readme.md#sending-requests) for more information.

 ----